ragley/Foosbots_SPR_23/README.md

 <br></br>

 ### __`getRodVelLinear(int rod, Vector3 curPos, float inputDesiredPos)` - Vector3__
 This is a very important function as it's responsible for actuating the rods in a similar manner to the methods used by the physical table.
-Since the physical table is actuated by stepper motors, operating on desired position commands, the unity simulation is required to actuate in a similar manner.
+Since the physical table is actuated by stepper motors, operating on desired position commands, the Unity simulation is required to actuate in a similar manner.
 The difficulty with this is maintaining a continuous physics simulation that allows for consistent collisions.
 The rods could be easily actuated with the `Transform.position` and `Transform.rotation` commands within Unity but these ignore the physics system.
 Taking inspiration from the [paper published by KIcker](https://www.researchgate.net/publication/341204434_KIcker_An_Industrial_Drive_and_Control_Foosball_System_automated_with_Deep_Reinforcement_Learning), the decision was made to utilize target velocities.

 The function takes in the current `Vector3` Position the selected rod, as well as calls `desPosition()` to get the neural network's desired `z` position.
 Both these values are converted to relative space to the ally goal.
 It then calculates the velocity required to get the rod from the current position, to the desired position in one timestep, capped at a specific velocity, ideally set to a value correspondig to the table's max actuation speed.
 <br></br>